SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    -> }
    <- 12

-Within a structure or class,
-you can omit the type name when referring to a property, just like you can when you use the property as an expression.
+When you use a key-path expression within a class, you can refer to a property of that class by writing just the property name, without the class name.

 .. testcode:: keypath-expression